syncfusion/blazor-docs/src/gantt/gantt-chart/data-binding.md

 ## List Binding

-To bind list binding to the gantt, you can assign a IEnumerable object to the `DataSource` property.
+To bind list binding to the gantt component, you can assign a IEnumerable object to the `DataSource` property.
 The list data source can also be provided as an instance of the [`SfDataManager`](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.Data.SfDataManager.html) or by using[`SfDataManager`](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.Data.SfDataManager.html) component.

 ### Hierarchical data Binding